01 of 07

 07 of 07

-You can also pot up the plant in soil indoors as soon as an extensive root network forms.
-A cutting placed in water will be ready for the soil in 4 to 6 weeks, so in regions with long winters, planting the cuttings in soil at midwinter will leave you with robust, healthy seedling plants for the spring.
-During these winter months, small potted coleus will need plenty of light, either from a south-facing window or from auxiliary lighting.
+You can also plant it in a pot and keep it indoors as soon as an extensive root network forms.
+A cutting placed in water will be ready for soil in four to six weeks, so in regions with long winters, planting the cuttings in soil at midwinter will leave you with robust, healthy seedling plants for the spring.
+During the winter months, small potted coleus will need plenty of light, either from a south-facing window or from auxiliary lighting.

 The viability of coleus cuttings depends on the variety.
 More exotic, large-leaved forms tend to be harder to root in water than more common varieties.
-Make sure to take enough cuttings so that you'll have enough if some of them don't develop roots.
+Make sure to take enough cuttings so that you will have enough in case some do not develop roots.